MBA Consulting Project (MCP)

 Students wishing to obtain their Certified Management Consultant (CMC) designation will receive equivalencies based on their courses and be credited hours of service towards their designation.
 For more information, please see the document under Earn the CMC at www.cmc-canada.ca

 Projects must be important to an organization, and require research and analysis.
 They are also multidisciplinary in nature.
 For example, some might involve the development of a business plan, a benchmarking exercise, or the evaluation of a new product or service.

 How many hours does the project require?

 Each student is expected to spend the equivalent of 12 hours a week a 16 week period on the project.
-Teams consist of four or five students, which is approximately 500 hours of consulting services.
+Teams consist of four or five students, which is over 750 hours of consulting services.